Kaniv Regiment: Early history

 The Kaniv regiment was originally formed in 1625 as a unit of the Registered Cossacks, who were formally registered in the army of the Polish–Lithuanian Commonwealth and received an annual salary from the government.
 Due to the strategic position of the unit, from which crossings over the Dnieper (at Trakhtemyriv, Rzhyshchiv and Kaniv itself) could be controlled, it grew to become one of the largest Cossack units in employ of the Polish king by the 17th century.
 In early 1648, following the start of the Khmelnytsky Uprising, the regiment became part of Hetman Bohdan Khmelnytsky's army.
 It was subsequently reformed into an administrative subdivision, also called a regiment, of the early Cossack Hetmanate on 8 September, 1649 following the Treaty of Zboriv, replacing the earlier starostwos of Pereiaslav, Cherkasy and Kaniv, as well as a part of the Kiev Voivodeship.
 (Note: Military and civilian divisions were often united in the Zaporozhian Host, so that the commander of a regiment would also rule and govern the civilians around his garrison.)

 By the register (or census) of 1649, the regiment as a whole had 3167 Cossacks and 19 sotnias, while Kaniv itself hosted 2263 Cossacks and 10 sotnias, making it the 3rd largest in the Hetmanate, only behind the Korsun Regiment and Chyhyryn Regiment.
-Between 18 September, 1651 and 8 January, 1654, the administrative divisions of the regiment were changed, as the Maslivka and Trakhtemyriv sotnias were disbanded and the number of Kaniv sotnias reduced to 5, while two new sotnias were formed at Bubniv and Konochan.
+Between 18 September 1651 and 8 January 1654, the administrative divisions of the regiment were changed, as the Maslivka and Trakhtemyriv sotnias were disbanded and the number of Kaniv sotnias reduced to 5, while two new sotnias were formed at Bubniv and Konochan.
 By 1654, the regiment thus numbered 3152 Cossacks and 11 sotnias.

-During the Khmelnytsky Uprising, the regiment was engaged in some battles against the Polish army, such as at the Battle of Pyliavtsi, Battle of Zboriv (1649), Battle of Berestechko and Battle of Batih.
+During the Khmelnytsky Uprising, the regiment was engaged in some battles against the Polish army, such as at Pyliavtsi, Zboriv, Berestechko and Batih.